The Youth Stewardship Program (YSP) engages youth, 2nd – 12th grade, in environmental education and service-learning field trips in parks citywide.

 AmeriCorps has supported YSP with intern positions to run the program for over ten years.

-The Port supports our intern positions, and in exchange we provide Environmental Justice focused trips at Heron’s Head Park with support from former non-profit partner Literacy for Environmental Justice.
+The Port supports our intern positions, and in exchange we provide Environmental Justice focused trips at Heron’s Head Park.
+YSP collaborates with bay.org to lead programming between the EcoCenter and the park.

 The Habitat Conservation Fund (HCF) Program allocates approximately $2 million per year to the California Department of Parks and Recreation for grants to cities, counties, and districts to provide for nature interpretation and other non-capital outlay programs which bring urban residents into park and wildlife areas, to protect fish, wildlife and native plant resources or to acquire or develop wildlife corridors and trails.

-The Jewish Volunteer Service provides stipend education and service opportunities for teenagers from Downtown High to work with YSP and the Natural Areas Program.
+The Jewish Volunteer Service provides stipend education and service opportunities for teenagers from Downtown High to work with YSP annually in the spring semester.

 More Environmental Education opportunities in San Francisco: